BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks-log-files.md

 ## Clear Logs

-Select **CLEAR** to remove the current in-memory entries and clear the search field.
+Select **Clear** to remove the current in-memory entries.
+Use **Copy selected** or **Copy all** when you only need to paste entries into a message instead of saving a file.

-Clearing the tab does not delete log files that were already saved to disk.
-Save anything you need before selecting **CLEAR** because the in-memory entries cannot be restored from the tab.
+Clearing the window does not delete log files that were already saved to disk.
+Save anything you need before selecting **Clear** because the in-memory entries cannot be restored from the window.

 > [!TIP]
 > Include the saved log and the source filename when contacting `support@bluebytesystemsinc.zohodesk.com`.